Policy last updated

 Summary

-- The Education and Training Reform Act 2006 allows exemptions from attendance and enrolment in certain circumstances and this will be decided on a case by case basis.
+- The Education and Training Reform Act 2006 (Vic) allows exemptions from attendance and enrolment in certain circumstances and this will be decided on a case by case basis.

-- For information on exemptions from maximum and minimum age requirements to enrol in and attend school, refer to the Enrolment Guidelines, School age requirements and age exemptions.
+- For information on exemptions from maximum and minimum age requirements to enrol in and attend school, refer to the Enrolment guidelines – School age requirements and age exemptions.

 Details

-Schools must follow the department’s exemption from school attendance and enrolment processes set out in the Exemption from Attendance and Enrolment Guidelines.
+Schools must follow the department’s exemption from school attendance and enrolment processes set out in the Exemption from attendance and enrolment guidelines.

 Attending school every school day for the whole day enables students to participate in the school’s educational program as well as develop their social skills.
 Regular attendance enables the school to: